 - 6.10 The provision of a safe, accessible, efficient, sustainable and integrated transport network is important to ensuring everyone has access to services within and outside the borough.
-The Council is committed to promoting high quality public transport services and delivering an attractive, well-designed street network that reduces the need for travel by private modes of transport. - 6.11 New development in the borough will place additional stress on the borough's transport and highway networks including public transport infrastructure, bus services and local cycle routes.
-New development also increases the need for pedestrian and cycle safety education and training, travel awareness publicity, sustainable freight activities and interchange accessibility improvements. - 6.12 CIL funds will be used to address the cumulative impacts of development on the sustainable transport network.
+The Council is committed to promoting high quality public transport services and delivering an attractive, well-designed street network that reduces the need for travel by private modes of transport. - 6.11 New development in the borough will place additional stress on the borough's transport and highway networks including public transport infrastructure, bus services, local cycle routes, pedestrian and cycle safety education and training, travel awareness publicity, sustainable freight activities and interchange accessibility improvements. - 6.12 CIL funds will be used to address the cumulative impacts of development on the sustainable transport network.
 However, individual developments may cause a site-specific impact which should be directly addressed through the development itself, or where that cannot be achieved the Council will use S278 agreements or S106 Planning Obligations. - 6.13 Developments in the borough should provide the necessary additional transport/highway improvements to mitigate the impact of the travel demand they generate.
 Any necessary alterations to the transport/highway network within or in the vicinity of new development will be expected to be incorporated within proposals, and permission will be refused if the developer is unwilling or unable to provide the necessary solutions.
-The scope of any off site works required to mitigate site specific impacts of a development will be secured under a S278 agreement and will be carried out by the Council with the developer responsible for meeting all costs associated with the design and implementation of schemes.
-Where a S278 agreement is insufficient, mitigation will be secured through a S106 agreement.
-This will be particularly relevant to developments that are larger in scale or are associated with intensive or increased travel demand. - 6.14 The Council may also seek to secure non-financial obligations to mitigate the impact of a development proposal, proportionate to the scale and impact of the development. - 6.15 In addition planning contributions to fund Crossrail will be negotiated in line with the Mayor of London's requirements as set out in the Use of Planning Obligations in the Funding of Crossrail, and the Mayoral Community Infrastructure Levy (2013) and policy 6.5 of the London Plan 2011
+The scope of any off site works required to mitigate the impact of the a development within the vicinity will be secured under a S278 agreement will be carried out by the Council with the developer responsible for meeting all costs associated with the design and implementation of schemes - 6.14 Specific transport/highway related infrastructure may be required where a S278 agreement is insufficient, in such instances mitigation will be secured through a S106 agreement.
+This will be particularly relevant to developments that are larger in scale or are associated with intensive or increased travel demand. - 6.15 The Council will also seek to secure non-financial obligations to mitigate the impact of a development proposal.
+Non-financial obligations will include; - Car and Permit Free Agreements which restrict residents from applying for on-street car parking permits. - Car Clubs provide on-site parking for car club use, providing marketing about the availability of the car club and free membership for a period of years for residents of the development. - Electric Vehicle Charging provision of electric charging points. - Travel Plan preparation, submission and subsequent monitoring to ensure compliance - 6.16 In addition planning contributions to fund Crossrail will be negotiated in line with the Mayor of London's requirements as set out in the Crossrail Supplementary Planning Guidance (SPG) 2010 and policy 6.5 of the London Plan 2011

-In instances where a Transport Assessment is required for the development, in accordance with Managing Development Document policy DM20, the site-specific highway and transport works required will be informed by that assessment.
+In instances where a Transport Assessment is required for the development in accordance with Managing Development DPD policy, the site-specific highway and transport works required will be informed by that assessment.

-The Council may also seek to secure non-financial obligations to mitigate the impact of a development proposal.
+The Council will seek to secure non-financial obligations to mitigate the impact of a development proposal.
 Non-financial obligations will include:

-- Car and Permit Free Agreements which restrict residents from applying for onstreet car parking permits.
+- Car and Permit Free Agreements which restrict residents from applying for on-street car parking permits.
 Car and Permit Free Agreements will be sought for all residential development, creating one or more units. - Car Clubs provide on-site car parks for car club use, providing marketing about the availability of the car club and free membership for a period of years for residents of the development. - Electric Vehicle Charging provision of electric charging points. - Travel Plan preparation, submission and subsequent monitoring to ensure compliance